Dorit Kemsley On Being Labeled As A Gossiper: ‘I Do Like To Talk’ After ‘RHOBH’ Drama

 “I’m personally glad that Eileen and Lisa Rinna accepted my lunch invite and we had a chance to chat and clear the air.
 I do like to talk and feel that communication is so important.
 On the other hand, my husband PK cracks me up.
 He is short and to the point and says it the way it is.
 He knows just what to say to make me feel happy, inspired and supported.
 He’s my rock, and I’m so thankful for him every day,” Dorit Kemsley points out in her Bravo blog, sharing that she’s very thankful for her husband, who has told her repeatedly that she talks too much.

 “It was a great ending to things this week.
 I enjoyed seeing Eileen and Lisa R for lunch and put our differences behind us.
-Hopefully we are moving on from this panty nonsense once and for all,” Dorit Kemsley continued in her blog for The Real Housewives of Beverly Hills, sharing that she’s happy they could talk and she is hoping that the drama between them will be done and over with now.
+Hopefully we are moving on from this panty nonsense once and for all,” Dorit Kemsley continued in her blog for The Real Housewives of Beverly Hills, sharing that she’s happy they could talk, and she is hoping that the drama between them will be done and over with now.

-Before joining The Real Housewives of Beverly Hills, Kemsley and Lisa Vanderpump were good friends and it sounds like Kemsley got emotional when watching Vanderpump and her son exploring his past.
+Before joining The Real Housewives of Beverly Hills, Kemsley and Lisa Vanderpump were good friends, and it sounds like Kemsley got emotional when watching Vanderpump and her son exploring his past.
 Dorit must have known that Max was adopted, so she must have known what Lisa was going through exploring Max’s past and his biological parents.

 #RHOBH Dorit Kemsley Wishes To End The Drama With Eileen Davidson & Lisa Rinna and Move Forward! https://t.co/9uG15CCUzH pic.twitter.com/ELl99A5wNw